 For executors, going through probate and administering an estate and its assets is very time consuming and involves a lot of paperwork and attention to detail.
+This is why executor are often compensated for their work through executor fees.
 This person should ideally be organized and adept at financial administrative tasks like paying bills and taxes, and comfortable communicating with your beneficiaries.

 What Makes Someone A Good Power Of Attorney?

 Powers of attorney are ideally calm under pressure, geographically close to you, and good at decision making.
 It’s also helpful if they understand your business interests and investments and know where your money is kept.